Yuanyun-Yong/Help-Green-Our-Uni/README.md

  Gameplay:
 - Arrows as controls/ WASD?
 - Space to pick up and drop off trash?
-- Shift to start running
+- Shift to start running (-5 if it is used - NEVER run at a waste audit)

 Points System:
 - For each right sort, +1